curityio/example-consentor/README.md

 - In `Token Service Profile` open `Clients` and select a client of your choice.
 We will use a client called `www`.
 - Navigate to the section called `OAuth\OpenID Settings` and scroll to the `User Consent` part of the section.
-- Enable `User Consent` and `Only Consentors` since we only want to use the custom consentor from this example and not the built-in screens.
+- Enable `User Consent` and `Only Consentors` since we only want to use the custom Consentor from this example and not the built-in screens.
-- In the list of consentors add the Example Consentor configured above.
+- In the list of Consentors add the Example Consentor configured above.
 - Commit the configuration changes.

 ![Configure Client with Example Consentor](docs/images/configure-client-with-example-consentor.png?raw=true "Enable Consentors on Client")

-The consentor is now ready to be used.
+The Consentor is now ready to be used.

 ## Testing
 When a user logs in with the client Curity Identity Server will show a prompt asking the user for consent.
 The text on the consent screen was retrieved from the external API.
 The screen will look similar to this one: